allison-johnson/javascript-recipes-app/notes.md

 [] New recipe form like in Toy Tale
 [] Center grid of cards
 [] Play around with existing card templates
-[] Limit number of notes that show at once (or allow user to scroll)

 Stretch Ideas
 [] Add categories and then group recipes by category